dbxmcf/hsp70_actin/README.md

 - Massage Passing Interface (MPI) + Open Accelerators (OpenACC)
   - This version runs on GPU nodes

-The implementation strategy and background will be detailed in the XXX paper,
+The implementation strategy and background will be detailed in our later paper.

 ## Example job script